core-api/python-client/docs/api-guide/utils.md

 Different request encodings have different capabilities.
 For example, `application/json` supports a range of data primitives, but does not support file uploads.
-In contrast, `multipart/form` only supports string primatives and file uploads.
+In contrast, `multipart/form-data` only supports string primitives and file uploads.

 The following helper functions validate that the types passed to an action are suitable for use with the given encoding, and ensure that a consistent exception type is raised